Skip to content

 Every scan follows the same sequence.
 The scanner illuminates the code, captures either the reflected light (laser and CCD types) or a full image of it (imagers and cameras), and a decoder translates the pattern of bars or modules into the characters it encodes.
 The result is then passed on - most handhelds emulate a keyboard, so the value appears wherever the cursor is, while phones and fixed readers hand it to an app directly.

 The barcode itself rarely contains useful information.
-It carries a key - an asset ID, a part number, a serial - and the system looks that key up to find the record behind it.
+It carries a key - an asset ID, a part number, a serial number - and the system looks that key up to find the record behind it.
+That indirection is the whole point: a two-inch label on a laptop resolves, in one scan, to a full record showing who holds it, when it is due back, and its service history.

 Types of barcode scanners

 • Laser scanners - sweep a laser line across the code.
-Fast and cheap, but 1D only, and they cannot read codes on screens.
+Fast and cheap, and generally better at longer reading distances and in low light, but 1D only, and they cannot read codes on screens.

-• Linear imagers (CCD) - photograph a single line, so still 1D only, but they read on-screen codes and have no moving parts.
+• Linear imagers (CCD) - photograph a single line, so still 1D only, but they read on-screen codes and have no moving parts to wear out.

-• 2D imagers - take a full picture and decode it, reading both 1D and 2D formats at any angle.
+• 2D imagers (area imagers) - take a full picture and decode it, reading both 1D and 2D formats at any angle, including damaged, low-quality, or screen-displayed codes.
 The default choice in new hardware.

 • Fixed-mount and presentation scanners - built into checkout counters, kiosks, and conveyor lines; the code is brought to the scanner rather than the reverse.